rickifox/tours-php-2009-project3-amon/README.md

 1. Run `symfony server:start` to launch your local php web server
 2. Run `yarn run dev --watch` to launch your local server for assets

+### Create a admin user

+1. Got to www.youraddress.com/register
+2. Create a user with a name and a password (do not loose it!)
+3. You are redirected to the home page and can not create another user (only one user is permitted)

 ### Testing

 1. Run `.vendor/bin/phpcs` to launch PHP code sniffer